 You are required to actively participate in cross-border negotiations and be a proactive and motivated team player, displaying discipline and total commitment.

-The responsibilities of a real estate investment banking analyst/associate include:
+The responsibilities of a RE investment banking analyst/associate include:

 - perform real estate portfolio analysis and valuations such as Debt Yield analysis and DSCR

 - prepare financial models applicable to various operational scenarios

 - prepare market reports, presentations and research